Cardiac catheterization techniques: Normal hemodynamics

 - Morton J Kern, MD, MSCAI, FAHA, FACC

 Hemodynamic data have always been, and remain, an integral part of all cardiovascular observations.
 Significant advances in both surgical and nonsurgical techniques for heart disease have been established in the last decade, in large part due to innovations both within and outside the cardiac catheterization laboratory.
 Many difficult forms of heart disease can now be readily confirmed with the improvement in two-dimensional and Doppler echocardiographic techniques.
 However, given the nature of clinical testing, there will always be suboptimal noninvasive examinations or patients in whom such testing cannot be performed.
 Thus, the catheterization laboratory remains critical to accurate measurements and the establishment of diagnoses.
-The presence of coexisting hemodynamic abnormalities in patients with coronary artery disease, myocardial infarction, or peripheral vascular disease cannot be established without direct information.
+The presence of coexisting hemodynamic abnormalities in patients with coronary artery disease, myocardial infarction, cardiomyopathy, or peripheral arterial disease cannot be established without direct information.

 VASCULAR ACCESS AND SPECIAL CATHETERIZATION TECHNIQUES FOR OBTAINING HEMODYNAMIC DATA

 Routine catheter access is obtained from either the radial or femoral artery and a convenient vein in most situations.
 The radial artery approach has gained wide acceptance and demonstrated reduced bleeding complications relative to femoral artery access.
 Many laboratories now use radial access as the default approach for routine cardiac catheterization [1-4].
 An antecubital vein on the same arm is often used for right heart catheterization when using the radial approach for arteriography and left ventricular (LV) hemodynamics.